PramodSaraswat/SpeechReco/README.md

 # SpeechReco
-An Python Based Speech Recognition Web App using Flask
+Speech Recognition Web App for Speech-to-Text Transcription Service on audio file uploads with Python and Flask using the SpeechRecognition module.